OSGeo/OSGeoLive-doc/doc/quickstart/osm_quickstart.rst

 There are several ways to download OpenStreetMap data for your region.
 You can get the data in several formats.

-You can use the following tools and services to extract OSM Data for your area of interest
+You can use the following tools and services to extract OSM data for your area of interest.

 Geofabrik